 Dr Mehrnoosh Sadrzadeh

-My current efforst are focused on developing mathematical and logical models and tools to reason about large scale natural language data, collected by counting co-occurrences of words within documents.
+My current research is focused on developing mathematical and logical models and tools to reason about large scale natural language data, collected by counting co-occurrences of words within documents.
 This data is turned into vector representations and acted upon by linear and multi-linear algebraic operations.
 The goal is to use the grammar to compose word vectors and build vector representations for larger language units such as phrases and sentences.
 The models I work with are based on high level categorical models of grammar and of vector spaces; they are also inspired by categorical models of quantum mechanics.
 Tenor spaces and entangled states therein have proved to be invaluable resources for linguistic tasks and have resulted in better experimental outcomes.
 The tasks I experiment with include word, phrase, and sentence level similarity, entailment, dismabiguation, paraphrasing, and classification.

 Previously, I worked on algebraic and categorical models of multi-agent information flow.
 In particular, this work resulted in a sound and complete algebraic semantics and a cut-free sequent calculus with adjoint modalities for a positive and an intuitionistic fragment of dynamic epistemic logic.
 I also applied these logics to reasoning about navigation.

 Topics of Interest